JNRowe/jnrowe.github.io/articles/tips/Visual_vim_mode_identifier.rst

 can be seen in the screenshot on the right.

 Another option that I use, combined with showmode_, is to change the cursor colour when switching to and from ``insert`` mode.
-This unfortunately doesn't work on all terminal types, which means you have to test them individually and then set appropriate values for t_SI_ and t_EI_ on each terminal type.
+This unfortunately doesn’t work on all terminal types, which means you have to test them individually and then set appropriate values for t_SI_ and t_EI_ on each terminal type.
 An example for rxvt_-based terminals, including my favourite rxvt-unicode_, is